Spectra of Puffy Accretion Discs: the kynbb Fit: The puffy disc model

 \section{The puffy disc model}

 The puffy disc is a~model of accretion based on numerical General Relativistic Radiative Magnetohydrodynamic (GRRMHD) simulations of plasma infalling onto a~stellar mass BH.
-The simulations were performed using the {\texttt{KORAL}} code \citep{Sadowski2013, Sadowski2014, Sadowski2017}, which evolves the relativistic equations for conservation of mass, momentum, and energy on a~logarithmic 3D grid under ideal MHD approximation.
-The radiation field is evolved using the M1 closure scheme \citep{Levermore1984,Sadowski2013}.
-The numerical GRRMHD framework allows for a~physically self-consistent treatment of accretion with presence of magnetic field, dynamically important radiation, and effects such as turbulence or outflows.
-Hence, GRRMHD simulations may provide a~reliable model of accretion disk spectra, even in the luminous regime in which analytic models fail to reproduce observations.
+The simulations were performed using the {\texttt{KORAL}} code \citep{Sadowski2013, Sadowski2014, Sadowski2017}, which evolves the general relativistic equations for conservation of mass, momentum, and energy on a~logarithmic 3D spherical grid, under ideal MHD approximation.
+The radiation field is evolved using the M1 closure scheme \citep{Levermore1984,Sadowski2013}, an approximation assuming existence of a~frame of reference in which radiation is isotropic.
+The numerical GRRMHD framework allows for a~physically self-consistent treatment of accretion with the presence of a~magnetic field, dynamically important radiation, and effects such as turbulent transport of angular momentum, advection, and outflows.
+Hence, GRRMHD simulations may provide a~reliable model of accretion disc spectra even in the luminous regime, in which analytic models fail to reproduce observations.